Expat Filings

 Can I deduct contributions to a French retirement plan on my US tax return?

-No, not without a treaty basis.
-Contributions to French retirement plans are not deductible on the US federal income tax return under the Internal Revenue Code.
-The US–France treaty may permit limited analogous treatment for specific plans, but this requires analysis of the specific plan structure against the applicable treaty provisions.
+No, not automatically.
+Contributions to French retirement plans (PER, PERCO) are not deductible on the US federal income tax return unless a specific treaty provision provides such treatment.
+The US-France treaty may permit some contributions to be treated in a manner analogous to IRA or 401(k) contributions for treaty-eligible individuals, but this is a complex area requiring analysis of the specific plan and treaty articles.
 In the absence of treaty coverage, contributions are made from after-tax income for US purposes.

 Do I report my US IRA or 401(k) on FBAR while living in France?

-No. FBAR covers foreign financial accounts maintained at foreign financial institutions.
-A traditional IRA, Roth IRA, or 401(k) held at a US custodian is a domestic account and is not reportable on FBAR or Form 8938, regardless of the account holder’s country of residence.
+No. IRA accounts held at US financial institutions are not foreign financial accounts and are not reportable on FBAR.
+FBAR applies to accounts maintained at foreign financial institutions.
+A US-based IRA or 401(k) held at Fidelity, Vanguard, or similar US custodians is a domestic account and does not appear on FBAR or Form 8938.

 When to consult a specialist